 Then when you complete the 2nd level of verification on Remitano, you’ll start earning at 0.02 RENEC/hour.

 Also, you will earn more tokens when you refer your friends to mine RENEC.

 20% of whatever they earn will be awarded to you.
 Cool!

 However, RENEC does not have a monetary value yet until it launches the first mainnet in the second quarter of 2022.

 You can read our detailed RENEC review to learn more.

 Still here?
 Good!

-I compared these coins in the table above based on relevant parameters.
+I compared these coins in the table below based on relevant parameters.